Few particles with an impurity in a one-dimensional harmonic trap: Analytical ansatz calculations

+In the following we examine ansatz~\eref{sec:model;eq:ansatz2} in more detail.
+First, we write explicitly how we determine the weight of each contribution.
+Then, we show the ansatz for four and five particles, and finally, we present a table with the values of $\sigma_I$ and $\sigma_b$ obtained up to $N=8$.\\ \\ In order to obtain the weights of each component of the ansatz, we start from the simplest version, i.e., the superposition of~\eref{sec:model;eq:ansatz_N3_1} and ~\eref{sec:model;eq:ansatz_N3_2}.
+This reads

+where we use $c$ as a relative weight between each two components.
+The energy is obtained by integrating $\Psi(x_I,x_i)\hat{H}\Psi(x_I,x_i)$ and normalizing the constant $\alpha$.
+Therefore, for~\eref{sec:app;eq:ansatz_N3} we obtain

+By minimizing for $c$, we obtain $E\simeq 3.06916$ with $c=1$.
+The solution with $c=1$ is also obtained numerically when we introduce the $\sigma$ parameters.

+For a larger number of particles we also obtain that all the wavefunction components have the same weight.
+In~\tref{sec:appendix;tab:sigma} we show the variational constants $\sigma$ for values of $N=3$ to $8$ that minimize the total energy corresponding to ansatz~\ref{sec:model;eq:ansatz2}.
+We find that $\sigma_b$ is roughly independent of $N$, whereas $\sigma_I$ shows a stronger dependence on $N$

-To clarify the ansatz that we use, here we present the explicit expression for four and five particles.
-The expression for three particles is on the main text in \eref{sec:energy;eq:ansatz_3p}.
-For four particles, the ansatz reads,
+To further illustrate the ansatz, we present the explicit expression for four and five particles.
+The expression for three particles is in the main text in \eref{sec:energy;eq:ansatz_3p}.
+For four particles the ansatz reads